blinodelka/mixture-experimental-strategies/README.md

 The Mixture Experimentalist can be used to select experimental conditions based on a mixture of different strategies.
 Here's a basic example:

-Usage
-The Mixture Experimentalist can be used to select experimental conditions based on a mixture of different strategies.
-Here's a basic example:

 ```python
 from autora.experimentalist.sampler.mixture import mixture_sampler